Alisson becomes the first Liverpool goalkeeper to ever score | Goal.com

 Alisson becomes the first Liverpool goalkeeper to ever score

-Alisson became the first Liverpool goalkeeper to score for the club when he struck in the 95th minute of the club's 2-1 Premier League win over West Brom.
+Alisson became the first Liverpool goalkeeper to score for the club in a competitive match when he struck in the 95th minute of the club's 2-1 Premier League win over West Brom.

 The Reds’ Champions League aspirations were on the line as they were being held 1-1 by relegated WBA when Alisson advanced for a corner deep in stoppage time.